12mv2/30min-rag-db/README.md

 ### Common Issues

 1. **API Key Issues**
-   - Error message about invalid API key: Double-check your API key in the .env file
+   - Error message about invalid API key: Double-check your Gemini API key in the .env file
-   - "OpenAI API key not set": Ensure your .env file is in the correct location (project root)
+   - "GEMINI_API_KEY not found": Ensure your .env file is in the correct location (project root) and the variable is named GEMINI_API_KEY.

 2. **Python Environment Problems**
-   - "Module not found": Make sure you've activated your virtual environment
+   - "Module not found": Make sure you've activated your virtual environment and installed `google-generativeai`.
-   - Version conflicts: Ensure you're using exactly `openai==0.28.1`
+   - Version conflicts: Ensure you have a compatible version of `google-generativeai` installed.

 3. **Running the Code**
    - Windows path issues: Use `\\` or raw strings (r"path\to\file") for file paths